ricardofmp/ricardofmp.github.io/_posts/MA/2022-01-07-emotet-part-2.md

 <center><font size="3"> <u>Figure</u>(22): <u></u> </font></center>
 <br>

-Now if we tried to open it in IDA. **We will notice that's can't be analyze**
+Now if we tried to open it in IDA. **We will notice that's can't be analyzed**

 <p align="center">
   <img src="/assets/images/MA/emotet-2/23.png" />